maggick/maggick.github.io/index.md

 ## Welcome

-Welcome on my Windows on the cyberspace !
+Welcome on my Windo on the cyberspace !

 This website is devided is different sections in the above menu.
 I do not know why but there is a need of a _test_ section in order that the menu